syllogy/aks-deployment-icap/scripts/terraform_scripts/README.md

 ```

 ### Create terraform service principle

+*PLEASE NOTE THIS ONLY NEEDS TO BE DONE ONCE FOR A SINGLE SUBSCRIPTION*

 This next part will create a service principle, with the least amount of privileges, to perform the AKS Deployment.